Scottish-Tech-Army/Volunteer-app/README.md

 [Please see here](APP_DEVELOPMENT.md) for more info on developing the front-end app, including more about React Native and Expo, and NativeBase.

-## API

-[Please see here](API_DEVELOPMENT.md) for more info on developing the back-end API.

-# Deploying the app and API
+# Deploying the app

-Get set up now so you can deploy changes to the app and API.
+Get set up now so you can deploy changes to the app.
 Check out the [deployment instructions here.](DEPLOYMENT.md)

 # Training resources